-$$A{net} = 0.4(A{gross}) + 0.6(NGR \times A{gross});$$
+$A{net} = 0.4(A{gross}) + 0.6(NGR \times A{gross});$

-A{net} is the adjusted add-on for all contracts subject to the bilateral netting contract

-A{gross} is the sum of the gross add-ons for the contracts covered by the netting agreement.
-A{gross} is equal to the sum of individual add-on amounts, calculated by multiplying the relevant notional principal amount with the relevant specified add-on factor, of all transactions subject to the bilateral netting contract collateral currency and the settlement currency.
+- Anet is the adjusted add-on for all contracts subject to the bilateral netting contract - Agross is the sum of the gross add-ons for the contracts covered by the netting agreement.
+Agross is equal to the sum of individual add-on amounts, calculated by multiplying the relevant notional principal amount with the relevant specified add-on factor, of all transactions subject to the bilateral netting contract - NGR is the ratio of the net current exposure of the contracts included in the bilateral netting agreement to the gross current exposure of the said contracts - CA is the volatility adjusted collateral amount calculated in accordance with the relevant requirements of the comprehensive approach in Regulation 29(6) (8) or zero in the absence of eligible collateral, provided that the central counterparty must apply the relevant haircut for currency risk, that is, Hfx, when a mismatch exists between the collateral currency and the settlement currency.
 Even when more than two currencies are involved in the exposure, collateral and settlement currency, the central counterparty must, based on the frequency of mark-to-market, apply a single haircut assuming a 10-business day holding period, scaled up as necessary.